-Through agent-based simulation, the formation and maintenance of high levels of cooperation in the single round PD and in a P2P file-sharing scenario has been demonstrated [15].
-The mechanism appears to be highly scalable with zero scaling cost i.e. it does not take longer to establish cooperation in bigger populations.
+Through agent-based simulation, the formation and maintenance of high levels of cooperation in the single round PD and in a P2P file-sharing scenario has been demonstrated (Hales and Edmonds 2005).
+The mechanism appears to be highly scalable with zero scaling $\cot - i.e.$ it does not take longer to establish cooperation in bigger populations.
 Figure 2 shows the evolution of cooperative clusters within a simulated network of peer nodes.
-A similar approach was presented by [13] that produced small-world connected cooperative networks rather an disconnected components.
+A similar approach was presented by Hales and Areteconi (2006) that produced small-world connected cooperative networks rather an disconnected components.

-In addition to maintaining cooperation between nodes in P2P, the same group selection approach has been applied to other areas such as the coordination of robots in a simulated warehouse scenario and to support specialisation between nodes in a P2P job sharing system [16, 12].
+In addition to maintaining cooperation between nodes in P2P, the same group selection approach has been applied to other areas such as the coordination of robots in a simulated warehouse scenario and to support specialisation between nodes in a P2P job sharing system (Hales and Edmonds 2003; Hales 2006).

-6.3 Segregation Based P2P Systems
+Segregation Based P2P Systems

 The model of segregation proposed by Thomas Schelling is well known within social simulation (Schelling 1969, 1971).
 The model demonstrates how a macro-structure of segregated clusters or regions robustly emerges from simple local behaviour rules.
-Schellings original model consists of agents on a two dimensional grid.
+Schelling's original model consists of agents on a two dimensional grid.
 Each grid location can hold a single agent or may be empty.
 Each agent maintains a periodically updated satisfaction function.
 Agents take one of two colours that are fixed.
-An agent is said to be satisfied if at least some proportion of adjacent agents move randomly in the grid to a free location.
-The main finding of the model is that even if the satisfaction proportion is very low, this still leads to high levels of segregation by colour i.e. large clusters of agents emerge with the same colour.
+An agent is said to be satisfied if at least some proportion of adjacent agents on the grid have the same colour, otherwise the agent is said to be not satisfied.
+Unsatisfied agents move randomly in the grid to a free location.
+The main finding of the model is that even if the satisfaction proportion is very low, this still leads to high levels of segregation by colour - i.e. large clusters of agents emerge with the same colour.
 Figure 4 shows an example run of the model in which clusters of similar colours emerge over time.

-The results of the segregation model are robust even when nodes randomly leave and enter the system the clusters are maintained.
+The results of the segregation model are robust even when nodes randomly leave and enter the system - the clusters are maintained.
 Also agents in the segregation model only require local information in order to decide on their actions.
 These properties are highly desirable for producing distributed information systems and therefore it is not surprising that designs based on the model have been proposed.

-Singh and Haahr [25] propose a general framework for applying a modified form of Schellings model to topology adoption in a P2P network.
+Sing and Haahr (2006) propose a general framework for applying a modified form Schelling's model to topology adoption in a P2P network.
 They show how a simple protocol can be derived that maintains a "hub-based" backbone topology within unstructured networks.
 Hubs are nodes in a network that maintain many links to other nodes.
 By maintaining certain proportions of these within networks it is possible to improve system performance for certain tasks.
 For many tasks linking the hubs to form a backbone within the network can further increase performance.
-For example, the Gnutella file-sharing network maintains high-bandwidth hubs called "super-peers" that speed file queries and data transfer between nodes.
-Figure 4 shows an example of small network maintaining a hub backbone.
+For example, the Gnutella1 file-sharing network maintains high-bandwidth hubs called "super-peers" that speed file queries and data transfer between nodes.
+Figure 5 shows an example of small network maintaining a hub backbone.